 2. Purchase some toe warmers

 Cute shoes/boots aren’t always the warmest.
-Keep those toes warm with some warming packs!
+So keep those toes warm with some warming packs!
 You can find these at most MN gas stations or Walmart.
 You can also search “toe warmers” on Amazon and find all sorts of options!

 3. Dress in layers

-Don’t want to wear coats or big sweaters for the whole shoot?
+Don’t want to wear coats or oversized sweaters for the whole shoot?
 Wear lighter layers underneath.
 You can take a few pictures with all the warmer layers and then warm up with them when you need to!
-Layers gives you options for lots of outfits without having to change in the cold!
+Layers give you options for lots of outfits without having to change in the cold!

 Snuggle photos are my favorite photos.
 They keep you extra warm and are super dreamy.

-Before your shoot know what poses are important for you to get.
-Tell your photographer and you can make sure you get those must-haves when you’re still fresh and before you get too cold.
-No matter what the weather decides to do, you know you’ll still get the pictures you wanted!
+Before your shoot, know what poses are important for you to get.
+Tell your photographer, and you can make sure you get those must-haves when you’re still fresh and before you get too cold.
+Then, no matter what the weather decides to do, you know you’ll still get the pictures you wanted!